 Teen Addiction Treatment at Newport Academy

 Many teen drug rehab and counseling programs focus solely on behavior.
-Teens learn alternative coping mechanisms for emotional distress to keep them from relapsing into substance abuse.
+Teens learn alternative coping mechanisms for emotional distress to keep them from relapsing into substance use.
 While this is an important aspect of treatment, addressing the underlying issues is necessary for long-term recovery.

 Newport Academy is a different kind of teen rehab.
 Our teen recovery program is mental health primary, meaning that we view addiction in adolescence as a symptom of underlying mental health issues.
 And we believe that one of the best methods for treating adolescents with drug problems is to help them identify and work with these underlying issues to fully rehab teens.

 At Newport Academy, teens uncover and heal the sources of their emotional pain, while also building distress tolerance and healthy coping skills.
-Our teen recovery programs achieve industry-leading outcomes by treating the trauma, attachment wounds, anxiety, and depression that catalyze substance abuse.
+Our teen recovery programs achieve industry-leading outcomes by treating the trauma, attachment wounds, anxiety, and depression that catalyze problem substance use.

 Effective Therapies for Addiction in Teens

-To effectively address addiction in teens, Newport’s substance abuse programs for youth use a variety of approaches, including individual therapy, group sessions, and teen drug counseling with licensed clinicians.
-Moreover, unlike other teen drug rehab programs, Newport’s teenage substance abuse treatment centers require ongoing family involvement.
+To effectively address addiction in teens, Newport’s substance misuse programs for youth use a variety of approaches, including individual therapy, group sessions, and teen drug counseling with licensed clinicians.
+Moreover, unlike other teen drug rehab programs, Newport’s teenage substance use treatment centers require ongoing family involvement.

-We believe that repairing parent-child relationships that have been disrupted—either early in childhood or during a teen’s struggle with substance abuse—is an essential aspect of the healing process.
+We believe that repairing parent-child relationships that have been disrupted—either early in childhood or during a teen’s struggle with substance use—is an essential aspect of the healing process.
 Our model shifts the focus from the patient as the “problem” to the family as the solution.

 Our Clinical Model

 Newport Academy uses a documented and outcomes-validated treatment model with standardized protocols, session goals, and group curriculum.
 Our philosophy of care focuses on building secure attachment for clients to safely be vulnerable, explore interests, discover passions, and gain meaning, purpose, and insight to replace high-risk behaviors.

 Each client in Newport Academy’s teen drug rehab center receives a tailored treatment plan, designed by an integrated team of experts in adolescent addiction treatment.
 Treatment plans are informed by a teen’s and family’s specific needs and history and comprehensive psychological assessments.